Get Freight Broker Training in Texas

 - Take out general liability and cargo insurance for your business.

-- Designate freight agents in each of the states in which you will operate.
+- Designate a freight agent in each of the states in which you will operate.

 Freight Broker Training Programs in Texas

 Classes for freight brokers train future professionals in the fundamental skills of the business, which include sales and marketing, recording keeping and accounting, phone and email skills, and negotiation.
 Students also learn the legal framework of the transportation industry in Texas and the roles of shippers, trucking companies, brokers, agents and freight forwarders.

 Brooke Transportation Training Solutions has partnered with online learning specialist ed2go to create an affordable six-month freight broker training program.
 It’s available through over 2,000 colleges nationwide, and is taught by a former VP of national accounts for a major truckload carrier.
 In Texas these colleges include Brookhaven College in Dallas, Vista College in Richardson, Tarrant County Community College in Fort Worth, University of Houston and Houston Community College System, Sam Houston State University in Huntsville, Wharton County Community College in Richmond, St. Phillip’s College in San Antonio and Austin Independent School District.

 To find a freight broker school near you, enter your zip code in the box below:

 For advanced training you should consider becoming certified.
 The Transportation Intermediaries Association offers the Certified Transportation Broker (CTB) Program, which has a cost of $1,050 for members and $1,325 for non-members.

 Atex Freight Broker Training, Inc. also offers training in El Paso, TX, and Freight Movers School offers in-person or online classes.